chrisdoc/thesis/thesis.md

 to the *CORINE* land cover data the population density grid is available in two data types.

-### A1 Dataset

-The mobile subscription data which is provided by A1 is used to generate trajectories for subscribers.
-To generate trajectories, the developed system is fed with an event stream for a special user.
-This event stream contains all events which have been captured during one day.
-As we mentioned before in Section [sec:anonymous] the anonymous user id changes at least every 24 hours.
-Therefore it is only possible to extract trajectories for one day per subscriber.
-Each event stream can contain zero, one or $n$ calls.
-Every call in the event stream represents a trajectory.

-### OCM Dataset

-In order to validate our approach we need not only an event stream but also the path traveled by the subscriber.
-Therefore, the developed system uses an event stream provided by the OpenCoverageMap project.
-After a conversion to the A1 event format, this event stream can be provided to the developed system.
-In addition to the A1 event stream, it contains the traveled path which was recorded via GPS on a mobile phone.
-The GPS tracks allow the system to validate the route finding process as well as the timing estimation.
-The comparison between the estimated trajectory and the actually traveled route helps to validate the routing.
-By calculating the speed from the GPS the system can validate how well the timing estimation has been done.
-More details to the validation process will be provided in
-Section [sec:routevalidation],[sec:timing-estimation].

 ### Road Network

 The last input data for the developed system is a representation of the